 Cloud Convert (web-based)

 The entire conversion process takes place in the cloud, and output settings — like aspect ratio, codec, bit rate, and resolution — can also be tweaked from the app’s web interface prior to conversion.
-Cloud Convert will even automatically email you or drop the resulting file in your Google Drive or Dropbox account in lieu of saving it to your computer.
+When you’re done, you’ll automatically get an email from Cloud Convert, and the converted file should end up in your Dropbox or Google Drive.

 - The best Mac apps for 2020